-I started out by trying the Mortadella Tortelli with Pistachio Pesto.
-I didn't make my own mortadella (it's forgivable), but found the filling and sauce to be tremendously easy to put together (thank you, food processor!).
-I used my own recipe for the dough, and found that I needed a lot more of it than he originally specified to use up all the filling I had made (I increased the amount of ricotta cheese in my filling).
+I used my own recipe for the dough, but found that I needed a lot more of it than originally specified to use up all the filling I had made.
+I also increased the amount of ricotta cheese in my filling.

 - 6 ounces mortadella finely chopped